cchitsiang/awesome-stars/README.md

 - [arisAlexis/microchatter](https://github.com/arisAlexis/microchatter) - A persistent and real-time chat backend that integrates with your existing website ⛺
 - [orizens/echoes](https://github.com/orizens/echoes) - Echoes is a media player based on youtube which provides a great user experience (no ads!).
 Overall, it's a web application that is based on angular.js & bootstrap.
 - [pemrouz/popper](https://github.com/pemrouz/popper) - Realtime Cross-Browser Automation
-- [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - End-to-end testing framework written in Node.js and using the W3C Webdriver API
+- [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - Integrated end-to-end testing framework written in Node.js and using W3C Webdriver API.
+Developed at @browserstack
 - [testingbot/node-seleniumgrid](https://github.com/testingbot/node-seleniumgrid) - Selenium Hub/Grid built in nodeJS and used in production on TestingBot.com
 - [geeeeeeeeek/electronic-wechat](https://github.com/geeeeeeeeek/electronic-wechat) - :speech_balloon: A better WeChat on macOS and Linux.
 Built with Electron by Zhongyi Tong.
 - [wdjungst/react-project](https://github.com/wdjungst/react-project) - State of the art web development with React.js.